algolia/algoliasearch-laravel/README.md

 }
 ```

-You can temporary disable auto-indexing.
-This is often used for performance reason.
+You can temporarily disable auto-indexing.
+This is often done for performance reasons.

 ```php
 Contact::$autoIndex = false;